TheTexta/obsidian-main/Psychology/Biological Psychology/Neurotransmitters.md

 - [[Endorphins]]

 Neurotransmitters have mimics, other chemicals can do exactly what neurotransmitters do.
 Like drugs.
-* [[Agonist]], a drug that increases the length of the neurotransmitter or acts as one.
+* [[Agonist 1]], a drug that increases the length of the neurotransmitter or acts as one.
 * [[Antagonist]], a drug that blocks or decreases the function of a neurotransmitter
 * [[Re-uptake inhibitor]], makes the re-uptake of serotonin slow/stop.